palnes/theta/README.md

 ### Token System

 The design system uses a three-tier token architecture:

 - **Reference tokens** (`ref.*`) - Raw design values
 - **Semantic tokens** (`sys.*`) - Theme-aware tokens that reference primitives
 - **Component tokens** (`cmp.*`) - Component-specific tokens

 Tokens support light and dark themes out of the box, with different implementations:

 - **Web**: CSS custom properties with `data-theme` attribute
 - **Native**: JavaScript objects with `ThemeProvider` context

-## Troubleshooting

-### Build Issues
-- Clear all build artifacts: `yarn clean`
-- Reinstall dependencies: `rm -rf node_modules && yarn install`
-- Ensure Node.js version is >= 22.0.0

-### Linking Issues
-- Ensure you're using the same Node version in both projects
-- Try unlinking and relinking
-- Check that builds are up to date in the theta packages

-### Type Issues
-- Rebuild tokens first: `yarn workspace @theta/tokens build`
-- Ensure TypeScript versions match across projects
-- Check that @theta/tokens is built before other packages

-## Testing

-- **Web**: Vitest with browser mode for component testing
-- **Native**: React Native Testing Library
-- **Tokens**: Unit tests for transformations

-See [Testing Setup Guide](./docs/testing-setup.md) for detailed testing information.

-## Using the Design System

-For documentation on using Theta components in your projects, see [docs/README.md](./docs/README.md).

 ## Contributing